scilus/scilpy/docs/source/documentation/fibertube_tracking.rst

 ====

 In this demo, you will be introduced to the main scripts of this project as you apply them on simple data.
-Our main objective is better understand and quantify the fundamental limitations of tractography algorithms, and how they might evolve as we approach microscopy resolution where individual axons can be seen.
+Our main objective is to better understand and quantify the fundamental limitations of tractography algorithms, and how they might evolve as we approach microscopy resolution where individual axons can be seen.
 To do so, we will be